justinrgarrard/world-of-naevis.net/data/archetypes/wizard_court.md

 # Wizard: Court Mage

-_Court Mages are sociable arcanists who typically hold civic positions.
-They may be advisors to kings, tribal shamans, notable professors, or others whose knowledge is held in high esteem._
+_Court Mages are broadly educated wizards that supplement their spellcasting with scholarly know-how.
+Their tradition is known for its preoccupation with pedagogy, with many of its members serving as advisors to kings and chieftains._

 #### Appraisal